Kamenets–Podolsky pocket: Material condition

 On 2–3 April 1944, the III Panzer Corps, with the 17th Panzer Division as a spearhead, encountered major logistical difficulties while crossing the bridge across the Zhvanets river, due to harsh weather, major traffic jams and preference of the 17th Panzer Division to preserve its own vehicles at the expense of other corps units.
 This led to another huge metal graveyard of motor vehicles before the bridge crossing.
 The war diary of the Quartermaster Department of the III Panzer Corps, entry for 3 April 1944 at 13.50, noted:

 There is a line of motor vehicles many kilometers long in front of the bridge.
 The bridge has an hourly capacity of only 30 motor vehicles, so that most of the motor vehicles cannot cross the bridge until the intended bridge demolition.
 Traffic control command of the 17th Panzer Division obviously favors its own motor vehicles and does not single out any division-owned vehicle, while the vehicles of other units are strictly checked and pulled out for destruction.
 Increased fuel consumption due to frost and snowstorm at night, as many drivers left their engines running, because otherwise starting problems would be the result.

-The subsequent activity report (Tätigkeitsbericht), prepared by the Quartermaster Department of the III Panzer Corps, added further details regarding the difficulties of crossing the bridge due to sharply deteriorating weather, which led to the loss of the greater part of the corps' motor vehicles before the bridge crossing:

-During the night of 1–2 April, such a heavy snowstorm set in that the motor vehicles were partially snowed in up to the tarpaulin.
-Near Ivanowka a war bridge had to be passed.
-The descent behind the bridge led uphill over a plowed field.
-Due to the sudden onset of heavy thaw, the ground was so soft that all motor vehicles, except Volkswagen’s, had to be towed uphill with the help of prime movers.
-This delayed the departure to such an extent that about 1000 motor vehicles were still standing in front of the bridge when the rearguard already crossed the river.
-The commander of the 17th Panzer Division ordered the immediate destruction of all commercial passenger cars and motor buses.
-Combat group Schlichte was allowed to cross the bridge before all other motor vehicles.
-At 19.00 on 3 April 1944, the bridge was dismantled by order of the divisional commander.
-There were still 380 motor vehicles east of the bridge at that time, including 120 motor vehicles of the corps and its combat units.
-These were destroyed.
-In all, only 24 motor vehicles were brought across the river by the corps.